sr-dash/sunpy-tutorial/doc/source/second-example.rst

 `Solar Dynamics Observatory (SDO) <https://sdo.gsfc.nasa.gov/>`_ is of the most successfull missions by `NASA <https://www.nasa.gov/>`_ in 2010 which aids the routine observations of Sun in different channels. `Atmospheric Imaging Assembly (AIA) <https://aia.lmsal.com/>`_ is one of the instruments on board SDO which looks at different layers of Sun.
 Angular resolution of AIA is about 1″ (arcsec).
 It uses a variety of filters in parallel to gather 8 images of the Sun every 12 seconds.
 Each observation retruns an image of visible solar disk at an resolution of 4096x4096 pixels.

 Different channels/filters in AIA observe different layers of the Sun.
-This il help us track variousactivities that are going on in the solar atmosphere.
+This helps us track various activities that are going on in the solar atmosphere.

 +-------------+------------+--------------------------+----------------------------------------------------+
 | AIA channel | Region of solar atmosphere            | Characteristic temperature                         |